olvinbolanos/maze_visionary/README.md

 3. You will have to run this game using nodeJS or another server side host to run index.js

+4. Once downloaded, run npm install to download all the necessary files to run node.
+Then run in the terminal "npm start"

+5. Go to your browser and type: http://127.0.0.1:2020

 ## Instructions
  - The user must use a server side network «« meaning that the only way this game could be run is if the user runs this game on a network connection through the server in order for the game to check the data on the canvas because of a little method called getImageData() that only works on servers to receive back information about the screen pixels.

- - On here, run nodemon in the console.
+ - On here, run npm start for production start

  - The user must follow the correct path of  the maze and not hit a wall or they will be deducted a point from there health.